 In 1960, the median family income in the U.S. was $5,620 per year, but Buffett was doing much better than that.
 In early 1962, Buffett plowed almost all of his net worth — $450,000 at the time — into his investment partnership.
 That proved a smart move as the partnership had grown to $17 million in value in value by early 1964, of which his stake was $1.8 million.

-Buffett bought controlling stock in Berkshire Hathaway in 1965, obtaining the company that he would become synonymous with.
+Buffett bought a controlling share of stock in Berkshire Hathaway in 1965, obtaining the company that he would become synonymous with.
 It also marked the end of the investment partnership that launched Buffett’s career.
 He closed the partnership to new investors in 1966 and then retired from managing it entirely by 1969.

 Warren Buffett's 40s: Bounces Back From Financial Troubles